danjwait/mHST/docs/devEnvSetup.md

 ## WSL2 on Windows 11
   - Using Windows Subsystem for Linux (WSL) on a Windows 11 machine.
 There's not really a reason for this vs a Virtual Box & Ubuntu setup, I just tried this this way.
 I suppose the VS Code thing works better with this.
  - [x] Install WSL2 on Windows 11 per the [Microsoft WSL Docs](https://docs.microsoft.com/en-us/windows/wsl/) ; need to reboot here.
+  - One time I rebooted and WSL came up with a distribtion and asked me to setup my userid, so I did that.
+The time before WSL did not come up with a distribtion, in which case:
   - [x] Install a distribution; I tried installing via Windows Terminal (running as Administrator) with `wsl --install` per above.
 After reboot though I get:
   ```
   C:\Users\userid> wsl